rikuyaosawa/React/Scrimba/notes/03-State.md

 `useState` is a Hook (more on Hooks later), so **you can only call it at the top level of your component or your own Hooks**.
 You can’t call it inside loops or conditions.
 If you need that, extract a new component and move the state into it.

+> [!IMPORTANT]
+>
-**Calling the set function does not change the current state in the already executing code.** It only affects what useState will return starting from the next render.
+> **Calling the set function does not change the current state in the already executing code.** It only affects what useState will return starting from the next render.

 Passing the next state directly: